Chinese Language Study

 2. Record Your Own Voice for language study - This is a really good idea.
 Go here to see how and why.

 3. Links to Language Learning Sites - This is a big collection of links which I have accumulated for all aspects of language learning in many languages.
+[This is rather dated from when I first constructed it.
+Online Chinese resources have exploded]

-Part B - translations
+Part C - translations

 2. Mid-Autumn Festival card greeting from a Chinese friend